mugnierandthiebaud/mugnierandthiebaud.github.io/mugnierandthiebaud.md

 <img src="jpegs/Mugnier2.jpg" alt="Mugnier" class="img-fluid float-end">

 </div></div>

+Mugnier & Thiebaud are a French music duo from [Chaumont](https://en.wikipedia.org/wiki/Chaumont,_Haute-Marne) ; Mugnier writes texts, composes music, and paints pictures, Thiebaud composes music, writes arrangements, and develops software ; though Thiebaud is supposed to be a learned musician, songs by Mugnier are much better, hence Thiebaud's bitter jealousness.

 Mugnier and Thiebaud met as teenagers ; Thiebaud enjoys now a well deserved pre-retirement ; Mugnier never ever went through paid work sufferings ; this conjunction of the stars leaves them some time for their endeavour.